awsdocs/aws-iot-docs/developerguide/timestream-rule-action.md

 Supports substitution templates: API and AWS CLI only

 `dimensions`
 Metadata attributes of the time series that are written in each measure record\.
-For example, the name and availability zone of an EC2 instance or the name of the manufacturer of a wind turbine are dimensions\.
+For example, the name and Availability Zone of an EC2 instance or the name of the manufacturer of a wind turbine are dimensions\.
 `name`
 The metadata dimension name\.
 This is the name of the column in the database table record\.
 Dimensions can't be named: `measure_name`, `measure_value`, or `time`\.
 These names are reserved\.
 Dimension names can't start with `ts_` or `measure_value` and they can't contain the colon \(`:`\) character\.